cozy/cozy.github.io/src/tutorials/konnector/save-data.md

 [cozy-konnector-template][] already has a manifest which you can customize.

-You may add some permissions for your own doctype.
+You may add some [permissions](https://docs.cozy.io/en/cozy-stack/permissions/) for your own doctype.
 [Here](https://docs.cozy.io/en/cozy-stack/konnectors/#the-manifest) is the detailed list of fields for a connector manifest file.

-You can also get more information on permissions in the official [cozy-stack documentation](https://github.com/cozy/cozy-stack/blob/master/docs/permissions.md)

 ### konnector-dev-config.json